Meira-JH/futureECommerce/README.md

 npm start
 ```

+## Code architecture
+This code was designed to work only with React.js.
+The whole communication is between class-based components and happens through props flow.

+:small_blue_diamond: **components**: folder containing React components;

+:small_blue_diamond: **App.js**: parent component that hosts the majority of the children and concentrates props flow and treatment (as for filter methods).

 ## Contributing
 This was a collective effort imagined, executed and revised by [Cazuza Barberino](https://github.com/cazuzabarberino), [Mario Luz](https://github.com/MarioLuzz) and [me](https://github.com/Meira-JH).